On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Introduction

-Theorem \ref{thm:local0000} can be interpreted as follows, the elliptic part $k$ in $\gamma$ could lead to a geometric localization onto its fixed point set $X(k)$ when we evaluate the orbital integrals.
-Even thought we only prove it for a very restrictive situation, we still expect such phenomenon in general due to a geometric formulation for the semisimple orbital integrals (cf. \cite[Chapter 4]{bismut2011hypoelliptic}, also Subsection \ref{section3.3}).
+Theorem \ref{thm:local0000} can be interpreted as follows, the action of elliptic element $\gamma$ on $X$ could lead to a geometric localization onto its fixed point set $X(k)$ when we evaluate the orbital integrals.
+Even though we only prove it for a very restrictive situation, we still expect such phenomenon in general due to a geometric formulation for the semisimple orbital integrals (see \cite[Chapter 4]{bismut2011hypoelliptic}).

 Finally, we note that in \cite[Section 8]{BMZ2015toeplitz}, the authors explained well how to use Bismut's formula for semisimple orbital integrals to study the asymptotic analytic torsion.
 Here, we go one step further in that direction to get a refined evaluation on it.
 Bergeron and Venkatesh \cite{BV2013torsion} also studied the asymptotic analytic torsion but under a totally different setting.
-In \cite[Section 7]{liu2019hypoelliptic}, the asymptotic equivariant analytic torsion for a locally symmetric space was studied, and the oscillating terms also appeared naturally in that case.
+In \cite{liu:tel-01841334,LIU2021109117}, the asymptotic equivariant analytic torsion for a locally symmetric space was studied, and the oscillating terms also appeared naturally in that case.
+Moreover, Finski \cite[Theorem 1.5]{FINSKI20183457} obtained the full asymptotic expansion of the holomorphic torsions for the tensor powers of a given positive line bundle over a compact Hermitian orbifold.

 This paper is organized as follows.
 In Section \ref{section2paris}, we recall the definition of Ray-Singer analytic torsion for compact orbifolds.
 We also include a brief introduction to the orbifolds at beginning.